Rashmi13426/google-playstore-dashboard/README.md

 ## How to Use
 1. Open the `.pbix` file in Power BI Desktop
 2. Use slicers (Category, Paid/Free) to filter data interactively
 3. Hover for tooltips

-## Future Work
-- Drill-down pages for app-level details
-- Time series analysis with date data
-- Predictive models (ratings/install forecasting)
+4. I've also added a screen shot of my dashboard for easy reference